simply24365/maggis/packages/cesium-wind-layer/readme.md

 - ⚡️ Real-time wind field visualization using particle system
 - 🚀 GPU-accelerated particle computation and rendering
 - 🎨 Customizable particle appearance and behavior
-- 🌍 Support for both 2D and 3D views
 - 🏔️ Terrain occlusion support, particles are blocked by terrain

 ## 📦 Installation